Workflow Platform for all kinds of business process and approvals

 Creative design requests are essentially projects—albeit, on a smaller scale.
 They must be documented, tracked, and managed, from start to finish.

-And to do that you need a tool that’s designed for creating, storing, tracking projects, and moving tasks from to-do to done while keeping the entire team on the same page.
+And to do that you need a creative project management tool that’s designed for creating, storing, tracking projects, and moving tasks from to-do to done while keeping the entire team on the same page.

 We built Kissflow Project as the ultimate project board for managing team projects flexibly—design requests included.